 (10) A disciplinary procedure may be initiated against the PhD student or candidate who acquired the scholarship by falsely stating his/her income and/or failed to provide essential information.

-(11) The PhD research student (pre-doctoral) scholarship is intended to subsidise those researchers who have acquired the certificate of completion (absolutorium) as a PhD student with a scholarship by 31 August of the previous academic year, but is still working on writing his/her PhD thesis and has been able to exhibit significant research results to date.
-The scholarship lasts 12 months from the date it was granted.
+(11) The PhD research student (pre-doctoral) scholarship is intended to subsidise those researchers who have acquired the certificate of completion (absolutorium) as a PhD student with a scholarship but is still working on writing his/her PhD thesis and has been able to exhibit significant research results to date.
+The scholarship lasts for a maximum of 12 months from the date it was granted.

 (12) The pre-doctoral scholarship can be applied for by formal PhD students of the University School of PhD Studies who fulfil all of the following requirements: